Leah Hirsig: Later life and death

 Hirsig spent the winter in Paris, France, where her financial problems continued.
 Crowley biographer Lawrence Sutin rejects the assertion of earlier writers that she worked as a prostitute.
 She continued to work for Crowley and the promulgation of Thelema for at least three years.

 She later had a son by William George Barron called Alexander Barron Hirsig.

 On March 13, 1926 her sister Marian Dockerill (born Anna Maria Hirsig), published her exposé on Aleister Crowley, "Oom the Omnipotent" and others in a series of articles which began running on this date in the New York Journal, titled "My Life in a Love Cult, A Warning to All Young Girls".
 This exposé has been adjudicated, incorrectly, to their other sister Magdalena Alma Hirsig, in the belief that Marian Dockerill was not a real name, but a pseudonym.
 Research now indicates that the actual author of these articles was the journalist and writer William Seabrook.

 Hirsig later rejected Crowley's status as a prophet, while still recognizing the Law of Thelema.
 Ultimately she returned to her work as a schoolteacher in America.
 Crowley biographer John Symonds wrote that he had found rumors that she had converted to Roman Catholicism, which could not be verified.

-Hirsig has never been married.
+Hirsig never married.
 She died in 1975 in Meiringen, Switzerland, aged 91.